Maureen Konkle

 Settler colonialism, Native and Indigenous Studies, and American Literature

 Maureen Konkle specializes in settler colonialism, with emphasis on nineteenth-century Indigenous writing and Indigenous intellectual history since the European colonization of North America.
 She has published articles in American Indian Quarterly, American Literature, and Western American Literature; her book Writing Indian Nations: Native Intellectuals and the Politics of Historiography 1827-1863 is available from the University of North Carolina Press.
 Her book What Jane Knew: Anishinaabe Stories and American Imperialism 1815-1845 is forthcoming in Spring 2024, also from the University of North Carolina Press.
-She is currently at work on an anthology of writing by the Anglo-Ojibwe Johnston family of Sault Ste.
+She is currently working on an anthology of writing by the Anglo-Ojibwe Johnston family of Sault Ste.
 Marie, Michigan.

 Selected Publications

 What Jane Knew: Anishinaabe Stories and American Imperialism 1815-1845.
-Chapel Hill: University of North Carolina Press, forthcoming 2024.
+Chapel Hill: University of North Carolina Press, 2024.

 "Recovering Jane Schoolcraft's Cultural Activism in the Nineteenth Century."
 In The Oxford Handbook of Indigenous American Literature, edited by James H. Cox and Daniel Heath Justice, 81-101.
 New York: Oxford University Press, 2014.